This date nut bread is a classic quick bread with sweet chopped dates and crunchy nuts.

 Cream shortening, brown sugar, and eggs.

 Add baking soda and the date mixture.
-Add the flour mixture and mix to combine.
+Add flour mixture and mix to combine; stir in nuts.

-Divide batter into pans and bake 45 minutes to 1 hour.
-Test carefully for doneness, then cool on a rack.
+Divide into pans and bake 45 minutes to 1 hour, until a tester comes out clean.
+Cool on a rack.

 Date Nut Bread FAQ